Alfred-meijiu/Alfred-meijiu.github.io/_pages/about.md

 My name is Kunhong He.
 Alfred (my English name) is also acceptable.

-This is my profilo,which includes my educational background，competition awards，professional certificates and professional experience.
+This is my profile,which includes my educational background，competition awards，professional certificates and professional experience.
 The profile is designed to give visitors a thorough understanding of my background.

 Good morning, and in case I don't see you, good afternoon, good evening, and good night!